jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 Such an interface is unstructured by design, forcing a data consumer to traverse all links in the same pod to get a complete pod overview.
 If completeness is of importance, this makes an @ldp interface worse than a bulk download.
 To avoid this, a pod can have an index that can be used to speed up query execution.
-When creatig an index, special care should be given as not leak information about the data stored in the pod that the requistor would not have access to.
+When creating an index, special care should be given to not leak information about the data stored in the pod that the requestor would not have access to.

 === Type Index